 I started creating laptop bags when I was a part-time student running back and forth from school to work.
 I was tired of hauling an unattractive bag around all day, but I needed everything with me and organized.

-- big enough to carry my laptop, schoolbooks and work files
+- big enough to carry a laptop, schoolbooks and work files

-I created this laptop bag using a fashion-forward design so it looks like a purse, not a book bag.
-The bag is 12” tall, 16” wide and 10” deep so it can fit a large laptop and plenty of books.
+The bag is 12” tall, 16” wide, and 10” deep so it can fit a large laptop and plenty of books.
 The 10 interior and exterior pockets keep everything organized while the interfacing and double-stitching ensure this bag will stand up to heavy use.

-This bag is made in a classic moss green, durable jacquard material with gold hardware on the straps, zipper and pockets.
+This bag is made from durable vegan leather-like material with gold hardware on the straps, zipper, and pockets.

 Add this laptop bag to your shopping cart and it will be shipped the next day using priority shipping to get your package to you in 2 – 5 business days.